~ Our Mission ~

 The Elmira area offers its residents convenient living in a beautiful setting, a variety of cultural and recreational activities and a low cost of living.

-Chemung County is home to major employers such as Hardinge Inc., Schweizer Aircraft, Kennedy Valve and Sallie Mae.
+Chemung County is home to major employers such as Hardinge Inc., Kennedy Valve and Arnot Ogden Medical Center.
 Corning Inc. and Dresser Rand are based in neighboring Corning.

 Among the cultural attractions enjoyed by area residents are the Clemens Center for the Performing Arts, Arnot Art Museum, Corning Museum of Glass, Chemung County Historical Museum, The Center for Mark Twain Studies, The Rockwell Museum, Sullivan's Monument and Living History Center, the Wings of Eagles Discovery Center and the National Soaring Museum.